 If in doubt, please give us two versions - one with master bus processing and one without.
 We can discuss and decide which the best version to use is after checking the material.

 If there are clear guidelines for the mastering, such as comments on individual mixes, specific requests about loudness, dynamics, frequency image or sound reference titles, then please send them along with your mix.
 If you have created your own "listening masters", on the basis of which the mix has been approved by all parties, please send them, too.

 Q: Where can I upload the mix?
-A: You can send me the mix on my WeTransfer channel (https://hpmastering.wetransfer.com), via your own FTP server or via other file sharing services of your choice (Dropbox link, Hightail etc).
+A: You can send us the mix on our WeTransfer channel (https://hpmastering.wetransfer.com), via your own FTP server or via other file sharing services of your choice (Dropbox link, Hightail etc).
 I politely ask that you please ensure that, as far as possible, the service you choose is ad-free and does not drive people crazy with pop-ups.

 Q: How and in what format will I receive the masters?

 You will be sent a download link to the masters, which will be in the appropriate format for your release.

 If is it a CD release, you will first receive all the masters as a WAV.
 Upon your approval, we use the WAV to create a so-called master DDP image (Disc Description Protocol), which is then digitally sent to the pressing plant.
 The pressing plant then uses the DDP to create the CDs.

 With vinyl, some pressing plants also use the DDP as a template, but 24bit WAV files (one file per side) are more commonly used.
 This should be discussed with the vinyl pressing plant of your choice.

 For online releases, you will receive the mastered WAV files.

 Q: What is Apple Digital Masters (former "Mastered for iTunes")?